-2. Timeframes for Comprehensive Assessment and Signed MCP

-a.
-Comprehensive Assessment
+- 2. Timeframes for Comprehensive Assessment and Signed MCP - a.
+Comprehensive Assessment b.
+Member-Centered Plan (MCP)

 For Family Care and Partnership members, a comprehensive assessment shall be completed within thirty (30) calendar days of the enrollment date.

 For PACE members, a comprehensive assessment shall be completed promptly following enrollment according to 42 C.F.R. § 460.104.